AdobeDocs/experience-manager-64.en/help/communities/using/mysql.md

 ### Obtain SQL Scripts {#obtain-sql-scripts}

 The SQL scripts are obtained using CRXDE Lite on the author instance.
-The [SCORM package](../../communities/using/deploy-communities.md#scorm) must be installed :
+The [SCORM package](../../communities/using/deploy-communities.md#scorm) must be installed:

 1. browse to CRXDE Lite